openstreetmap/openstreetmap-website/INSTALL.md

 Follow the same process for registering and configuring iD (`id_key`) and the website/Notes (`oauth_key`), or to save time, simply reuse the same consumer key for each.

-*Note:* The first time Potlatch is run, you will get the following message: "Potlatch 2 has not been configured - please see http://wiki.openstreetmap.org/wiki/The_Rails_Port#Potlatch_2 for more information."
-Just click "OK" and proceed.

-TODO: really?
-If so, this seems like a bug that needs fixing.

-*Note:* Potlatch does not have the appropriate icons if these instructions are followed.

-TODO: really?
-If so, this also seems like a bug that needs fixing.

 ## Troubleshooting

 Rails has its own log.
 To inspect the log, do this: